vamsitp/linx/README.md

 # linx
-**Bulk-extract and save links from PowerPoint/Word as Markdown/Html/Csv!**
+**Bulk-extract and save/merge links from PowerPoint/Word as Markdown/Html/Csv!**

 ---